QuiteAFancyEmerald/QuiteAFancyEmerald/README.md

 <img align="right" src="https://github.com/QuiteAFancyEmerald/QuiteAFancyEmerald/blob/master/yuihawhack.gif?raw=true" width="450"></img>

 # Quite A Fancy Emerald
-### Hai!
-I'm an Emerald. (a fancy one pew pew)

 And yes I go by Quite A Fancy Emerald or Em if you would like.

-Well here are some things about me:
+Well here are some things about me:🌺

 - I like watching anime... maybe too much of it.
-Don't ask what my favorite is! 🌺
+Don't ask what my favorite is!
 - I enjoy working with Java and C#.
-I also like to do many fun projects. 🌱
+I also like to do many fun projects.
-- Also a game developer who mains in C#. 🎐
+- Also a game developer who mains in C#.
-- Gotta love Hollow Knight >:DD 🎮
+- Gotta love Hollow Knight 🎮

-- I wish I had a llama. 🦙
-- Not A Fancy Emerald#1404 is my discord if you feel like talking. 💬
+Quite A Fancy Emerald#0001 is my discord if you feel like talking.

 Overall though I mostly like to do fun projects in my free time.
 Web Development is an interest of mine and I love modding games.